Telecom Billing Quick Guide

 There could be rating time discount or billing time discount, different payments done by the customers, different adjustments given, all this information contribute in final invoice generation.

-This information is then converted in a formats which can be printed in a readable form.
+This information is then converted in a format, which can be printed in a readable form.
 Finally, the envelope is printed, stuffed with enclosures, and mailed to the end customer.

 Billing System Requirements:

-A billing system should composed of a series of independent applications that, when run together, are referred to as the billing system.
-A good billing system should provide following major functionalities with a dept of flexibility:
+A billing system should be composed of a series of independent applications that, when run together, are referred to as the billing system.
+A good billing system should provide the following major functionalities with a depth of flexibility:

 Customer-interface Management: The billing system must be able to handle customer-initiated contact, oversee outbound customer contact, and manage the contact life cycle.

 Order Management: It is a basic functionality, which should be available in a typical billing system.
 Billing system should be capable enough to capture product & service order and manage the order-entry life cycle, and oversee the order-completion life cycle.